May 05, 2020

 National Foster Care Month: COVID-19's Impact on Youth in Foster Care

-Paid, professional mentors support youth as in-person visits with loved ones—and court hearings—come to an abrupt halt
+Paid, professional mentors support youth as in-person visits with loved ones—and court hearings—come to an abrupt halt.

-May 5, 2020 (PORTLAND, ORE.) – As communities across the country recognize May as National Foster Care Month, Friends of the Children, a national organization that pairs children in foster care with a paid, professional mentor for 12+ years, is calling attention to the circumstances in which the more than 437,000 children in foster care nationwide find themselves as a result of the coronavirus pandemic.
+PORTLAND, Ore. – As communities across the country recognize May as National Foster Care Month, Friends of the Children, a national organization that pairs children in foster care with a paid, professional mentor for 12+ years, is calling attention to the circumstances in which the more than 437,000 children in foster care nationwide find themselves as a result of the coronavirus pandemic.

-“Consistency of relationship and a regular schedule has been shown to mitigate stress and trauma," says Terri Sorensen, CEO of Friends of the Children.
+“Consistency of relationship and a regular schedule has been shown to mitigate stress and trauma," said Terri Sorensen, CEO of Friends of the Children.
 “This is something our Friends are especially committed to during this difficult time.
 As we come to grips with the new reality we’re living in due to coronavirus, we need to keep the experiences of youth in foster care in our hearts and minds.”

 As most people are staying home with loved ones, a lot of children in foster care are living with non-relatives and are no longer able to visit their biological parents or siblings in person.
 A February 2020 report by the U.S. Department of Health and Human Services’ Administration on Children, Youth and Families showed that family visits between children and their parents and siblings are critical to the family reunification process.
 With court closures around the country, child welfare reunification cases are coming to an abrupt halt, leaving many families in limbo.

 Organizations like Friends of the Children and National CASA/GAL Association for Children are committed to staying vigilant for children in foster care.